sam-haberman/CAMEL-database-/README.md

   add_column_description() - Adds comments to all the new columns created in MutFunc_functionality.py, CellularLocation.py and Mechismo_functionality.py to describe what information is in these new columns.

+## Mechismo_functionality.py
-  Mechismo_functionality.py - consists of one function that takes in a set of mutations in the CAMEL format and submits it to mechismo for the output for these mutations.
+  Consists of one function that takes in a set of mutations in the CAMEL format and submits it to mechismo for the output for these mutations.
 Meant to be combined with CellularLocation.py and MutFunc_functionality.py in the AddExperiment.py scripts.

     run_mechismo(mutation_file) - takes in a excel mutation file in the CAMEL format (mutation_file) and outputs a dataframe that is the original mutation information alongside the mechismo output.

+## AutomateMutationDAta.py
-  AutomateMutationDAta.py is a script used to convert the mutation data from ALEdb to the desired CAMEL output in excel.
+A script used to convert the mutation data from ALEdb to the desired CAMEL output in excel.

     Consists of two functions: